KShebek/cbe504/main.typ

 Writing out the rate expression for ES, we get
 $ r_"ES" approx 0 = k_1 conc("E") conc("S") - k_(-1) conc("ES") - k_2 conc("ES"), $<eq:michaelis_menten_es>
 where we have set the expression equal to zero by invoking the pseudo-state state hypothesis given the transient nature of the ES intermediate.
+#footnote[In reality, there is an induction period before pseudo-steady state is reached.
+If the enzyme concentration is much larger than that of the substrate, this induction period may be large.
+However, it is typically the case that there is much more substrate than enzyme.]
 Solving for the concentration of ES in #ref(<eq:michaelis_menten_es>) yields
 $ conc("ES") = (k_1 conc("E") conc("S")) / (k_(-1) + k_2). $
 Knowing the concentration of free enzyme, E, at a given point in time can be quite difficult.